-A four-week public consultation is being launched across the UK to provide interested parties with an opportunity to comment on the policy proposals for the incorporation of requirements in EU Directives into national law on animal feed, food contact materials and extraction solvents.
+A four-week public consultation is being launched to provide interested parties with an opportunity to comment on the policy proposals for the incorporation of requirements in EU Directives into national law on animal feed, food contact materials and extraction solvents.

-This consultation period is relatively short in comparison to the optimal length of twelve weeks.
-This shorter consultation is due to the need for the FSA to conclude the process with sufficient time to allow for the use of European Union (Withdrawal) Act 2018

-('EUWA') powers, which expire at the end of 2022.
-These powers would be used to implement the legislation in the event the consultation responses are supportive.
+This consultation period is short in comparison to the minimum length of twelve weeks.
+This shorter consultation is due to the need for the FSA to conclude the process with sufficient time to allow for the use of European Union (Withdrawal) Act 2018 ('EUWA') powers, which expire at the end of 2022.